Skip to content

 The ACGME-accredited Geriatric Medicine Fellowship, launched in 2019, operates under the auspices of the Division of Internal Medicine in Penn State Health’ Department of Medicine to train residents who have completed either family medicine or internal medicine residency in the discipline of geriatrics.

 Geriatrics is rapidly emerging as a need for communities across the nation as America gets older.
 By the year 2030, nearly a quarter of the U.S. population will be older than 65.
-As of 2019, Pennsylvania was the fifth “oldest” state of the nation.
+As of 2023, Pennsylvania was the ninth “oldest” state of the nation.

 Penn State Health Milton S. Hershey Medical Center is a large institution with more than 540 beds.